insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 This is a recommended pair when you don't need to copy the same messages to multiple subscribers.
 It is a reliable socket pair: the ``DEALER`` will block if the ``ROUTER``'s queue is full.

-**Source/CONNECT-to-Framework/BIND communication**.
+**Source/CONNECT, Framework/BIND**.
 This is a typical scheme.

 .. image:: ../_static/img/10_adapters_dr_scfb.png

-**Framework/CONNECT-to-Sink/BIND communication**.
+**Framework/CONNECT, Sink/BIND**.
 This is a normal pattern when a sink adapter communicates with an external system like Kafka and wishes to send data from multiple framework instances.

 .. image:: ../_static/img/10_adapters_dr_fcsb.png

-**Source/BIND-to-Framework/CONNECT communication**.
+**Source/BIND, Framework/CONNECT**.
 This is an exotic pattern.
 Nevertheless, it does the job when a module handles independent images without the need to maintain per-source order.
 In this scheme, the source will evenly distribute data between connected frameworks according to the ``LRU`` strategy, so it is impossible to use the scheme when you work with video.

 .. image:: ../_static/img/10_adapters_dr_sbfc.png

-**Framework/BIND-to-Sink/CONNECT communication**.
+**Framework/BIND, Sink/CONNECT**.
 This is a valid pattern when sinks communicating with an external system require partitioning and data appending order is not critical.

 .. image:: ../_static/img/10_adapters_dr_fbsc.png